steve-232/delay-execution/README.md

 # Delay Execution
-Run a custom function, after passed HTMLElement is in the viewpoint of the window.
+Run a custom function, after passed HTMLElement is in the viewpoint of the window or HTMLElement.

 ## Installation
 Download and include `delay-execution.min.js` in your HTML file.